Summary

 What to expect at the Community Pharmacist Pilot

-If your condition stays the same or gets worse, or you are worried about the medications, side effects or you have other concerns, you can see your usual doctor to discuss.
+If you are worried about your condition, medications, side effects or have other concerns, you should see your usual doctor.

-While the pharmacist will be able to help you with specific conditions during the pilot, your doctor is still the best person to see about your overall health and any serious health conditions.
+While the pharmacist can help you with specific conditions during the pilot, your doctor is still the best person to see about your overall health and any serious health conditions.

 Cost to use Community Pharmacist Pilot services